Gunnar Haarstad: Resistance work

 During the German invasion of Norway in April 1940 Haarstad participated in the Norwegian Campaign.
 Later he took part in various resistance activities, including working for the clandestine intelligence organization XU.
 He was arrested by the Germans 11 June 1944 and held at Møllergata 19 until 14 February 1945, when he was incarcerated at the Grini concentration camp until end of the war.

 Post-war career

 Haarstad participated as a police investigator during the legal purge in Norway after World War II.
 From 1948 he became second-in-command under leader Asbjørn Bryhn at the Norwegian Police Surveillance Agency (Politiets Overvåkningstjeneste, POT).
-From 1958 to 1967 he was Chief of Police of Sør-Varanger.
+From 1958 to 1967 he was Chief of Police of Sør-Varanger Municipality.
 When Bryhn had to leave POT in 1967, Haarstad returned to the Police Surveillance Agency, as the next leader, and led the service until he retired in 1982.
 After his retirement he published the book I hemmelig tjeneste.
 Etterretning og overvåkning i krig og fred in 1988.
-He died in Bærum in 1992.
+He died in Bærum Municipality in 1992.